 It is something we should recognize and transcend.

 That programming doesn't care about us.
 Doesn't look out for us.
 It looks out for the genes.
 It occasionally tosses us tablescraps of pleasure and satisfaction, to keep us motivated and hopeful.
 But it's a never-ending game that traps us in cycles of unnecessary & fruitless suffering until we finally find ourselves staring at the ravenous, gaping maw of death and we think, wait, what was this all for?

 It's a choice to play the game, once you know the truth: we can hack our way out of that programming and into states of fuller, clearer, more loving awareness.

 The process - call it a spiritual path, awakening, enlightenment, "the hero's journey," - is, among other things, painful, confusing, long, and hard to track.
 Part of what makes it so trying is, your body and mind rebel against the deprogramming, because the programming is the only way the body and mind know, from their limited experience, to navigate the dangerous and unpredictable realm of physical being.
-Letting go of that programming, even for the promise of something better, can be terrifying, agonizing, and feel something like a death - which it is, from the perspective of the obsolescent programming and the bodily machinery that's addicted to running it.
+We are trying to override some deep & pervasive conditioning.
+Letting go of that conditioning, even for the promise of something better, can be terrifying, agonizing, and feel something like a death - which it is, from the perspective of the obsolescent programming and the bodily machinery that's addicted to running it.